 Q: How would you rate the healthcare in Budapest?
 Have you had any particularly good/bad experiences with regards to doctors and hospitals?
 Are there any hospitals you would recommend?

 A: The pharmacies are great and can help in prescribing medication for colds and such.
 Many people have said that you should stay away from state hospitals as their care isn’t ideal.
-English is rare in state hospitals and they can be confusing to navigate.
+English is rarely spoken in state hospitals and they can be confusing to navigate.
 Private hospitals and clinics are great.
-They have English speaking nurses and doctors and they offer packages for specific health visits throughout the year.
-Top Private clinics include Firstmed, RMC, and Robert Karoly.
+They have English-speaking nurses and doctors and they offer packages for specific health visits throughout the year.
+Top private clinics include Firstmed, RMC, and Robert Karoly.
 There are more, but these are the ones that I know of.
 I’m with RMC and I love it.
 From pregnancy care, dentistry and paediatrics to general care, they offer extensive health services.

 Q: What are the biggest safety issues facing expats living in Budapest?
 Are there any areas expats should avoid?

 A: I've heard stories about taxis and landlords upping their prices for tourists.
 This is why I confide with my Hungarian cousins-in-law about local prices and use apps like transport Bolt, as the price is determined before you hop in a cab.
 This isn’t to say that everyone is doing this, but it’s something to be aware of.
 Budapest is a tourist city.
 Just like anywhere else in the world, there are going to be pickpockets and scam artists.
 I feel safe here.
 Of course, being street smart is key.